Report identity theft

 Ask for the fraud departments, explain what’s happened, and ask what they can do to help.

+Prevent a repeat offense.
 Identity theft can strike twice.
 Once personal security has been breached, thieves may have access to more information than you originally notice.
-So prevent a repeat offense.
 Be even more vigilant about regularly updating passwords, keeping contact information current and accurate, checking account activity, and making sure nothing seems suspicious.

 Be more careful than before.
 It's critical that you check your account activity and balances regularly after any incident.
 Victims are much more likely to be struck again.
-You should also order a credit report periodically to make sure nothing's out of order.
-You can get one free credit report per year from annualcreditreport.com.
 Use unique, strong passwords for each site and review the security of your PC and mobile devices.